 One of the most exciting improvements in the automobile industry was the addition of onboard diagnostics (OBD) on vehicles, or in more basic terms, the computer that activates the vehicle's "CHECK ENGINE" light.
 OBD1 was designed to monitor manufacturer-specific systems on vehicles built from 1981 to 1995.

-Then came the development of OBD2, which is on all 1996 cars and light trucks sold in the U.S. Like its predecessor, OBD2 was adopted as part of a government mandate to lower vehicle emissions.
-But what makes OBD2 unique is its universal application for all late model cars and trucks - domestic and import.
-This sophisticated program in the vehicle's main computer system is designed to detect failures in a range of systems, and can be accessed through a universal OBD2 port, which is usually found under the dashboard.
+Then came the development of OBD2, which is on all 1996 cars and light trucks sold in the United States.
+These systems are part of a government mandate to lower vehicle emissions.
+The sophisticated programs in the vehicle's on-board computer system are designed to detect failures in a range of vehicle systems.
+Diagnostic information can be accessed through a Data Link Connector test port specifically designed for this purpose.
 For all OBD systems, if a problem is found, the computer turns on the "CHECK ENGINE" light to warn the driver, and sets a Diagnostic Trouble Code (DTC) to identify where the problem occurred.
-A special diagnostic tool, such as the Enhanced OBD2 Diagnostic Tool, is required to retrieve these codes, which consumers and professionals use as a starting point for repairs.
+A special diagnostic tool, such as the Enhanced CanOBD2&1 Scan Tool, is required to retrieve these codes, which consumers and professionals use as a starting point for repairs.

-The Enhanced OBD2 Diagnostic Tool provides the additional ability to retrieve enhanced DTCs from most Chrysler/Jeep, Ford/Mazda, GM/Izusu, Honda/Acura and Toyota/Lexus vehicles, as well as vehicle information.
+The Enhanced CanOBD2&1 Scan Tool provides the additional ability to retrieve enhanced DTCs from most Chrysler/Jeep, General Motors, Ford, Mazda and Isuzu vehicles.
 The types of enhanced data available depends on the vehicle make.